kks32-courses/ut-portugal-sciml/docs/00-mlp/relu.md

-# The importance of non-linear transformation
+# ReLU and the importance of non-linear transformation

 <!DOCTYPE html>
 <html>